The Clubhouse

 4. Watson's Independence Course, Reunion Golf Resort

-No resort in the world can claim to provide Signature design layouts from Nicklaus, Palmer and Watson (Tom, not Bubba), but at the very lovely Reunion, south-west of Orlando, that’s exactly what’s on offer.
+No resort in the world can claim to provide signature design layouts from Nicklaus, Palmer, and Watson (Tom, not Bubba), but at the very lovely Reunion, south-west of Orlando, that’s exactly what’s on offer.
 The Watson course is the most highly regarded, offering unusual elevation changes and colossal amounts of bunkering, but all three are great fun to play.
 And if it’s all going wrong, there’s always the Reunion Golf Academy, where you can work on your game.

 Watson's Independence Course, Reunion Resort